ruizjorgealt/immersive2019/README.md

 This is where you will be submitting any challenges/labs through a pull request.

+Steps:
+1. Run the command `git clone

 TIPS:
-1. Always create a new branch for each new assignment.
+* Always create a new branch for each new assignment.
-2. Make sure you are working on your own branch to avoid any merge conflicts.
+* Make sure you are working on your own branch to avoid any merge conflicts.
-3. Please make sure you are pushing to origin/master and not someone else's branch.
+* Please make sure you are pushing to origin/master and not someone else's branch.
-4. Feel free to create as much commits necessary to complete the assignment before merging to the repository.
+* Feel free to create as much commits necessary to complete the assignment before merging to the repository.
-5. Google is your friend!
+* Google is your friend!
 Don't be afraid to ask help from others!